 Category 3: AI Companion Services

 A growing category of apps and services designed to provide regular check-in calls or conversation to seniors.
-Services like InTouch call your parent on a schedule to provide regular contact.
+Services like InTouch call your loved one on a schedule to provide regular contact.

 AI Companion Services

 Provides consistent, scheduled social contact.
 Reduces the isolation that generates anxiety.
-Can report back on how your parent seems and what she talked about.
+Can report back on how your loved one seems and what they talked about.

 Doesn't do

-Answer her calls.
-Use her family's voice.
-Respond to incoming calls when she is frightened and reaching out.
+Answer their calls.
+Use their family's voice.
+Respond to incoming calls when they is frightened and reaching out.
 Address the separation anxiety that drives the call volume, because it is outbound, not inbound.

 Best for